When you buy through our links, we may earn an affiliate commission. Learn more »

 That’s a significant amount of application, if you ask me, but the K400 (KSB40) blender also has its limitations.
 It’s not designed for processing hot items and grinding whole grains.

 Suppose you’re looking for a countertop blender that also doubles as a soup maker, you might want to check its more powerful sibling as listed in this guide.
-Or you could also check the Ninja Hot and Cold Blender, if you want a more affordable alternative.
+Or you could also check cooking blenders, if you want a more options.

 In reality, those features are not that essential if you plan on using your machine mainly for green smoothies or protein shakes.